The Ergohacks Verdict

 Anyone who’s ever travelled long distance by car or has spent time camping has had that moment.
-The quick sniff of the milk opened yesterday or the lackluster lettuce that just isn’t palatable any more.
-Hopefully most readers have been sensible enough to decide that that milk wasn’t up to it but particularly in the summer it’s a real problem.
-I’ve had coolers for a number of years and have tried the plastic disposable bags, the thicker cloth and plastic insulated ones and the plastic boxes with varying degrees of success but none of them have been brilliant.
+The quick sniff of the milk opened yesterday or the lacklustre lettuce that just isn’t palatable anymore.
+Hopefully, most readers have been sensible enough to decide that that milk wasn’t up to it but particularly in the summer it’s a real problem.
+I’ve had coolers for a number of years and have tried the plastic disposable bags, the thicker cloth and plastic insulated ones and the plastic boxes with varying degrees of success but none of them has been brilliant.
 They have all been passive solutions – trying to keep cold in rather than something active that generates more cold.

 Visually the box is a fairly nondescript grey matt plastic unit which when you pick it up feels heavier and more solid than you expect.
 The handle feels tough and up to lifting it even when it’s stuffed full and it clips back with a nice click.
 The lid of the Powerbox has a small rim around the inside that means it clips home with an audible click and doesn’t open by accident it also has a backstop so when it opens it doesn’t tip the whole thing over or fall forward again onto your fingers.